 Construction and Design Status

 At the southern end, the Gansevoort Peninsula is a 5.65-acre promontory at the intersection of Bloomfield Street and the last remnant of 13th Avenue.
 Built on solid ground (as opposed to a pier), Gansevoort is slated to be developed into a large green oasis, complete with a soft edge and beach on the southern side, The Department of Design and Construction are in the final stages of completing the demolition of the buildings and remediation of the soil and is expecting to transfer the land to Hudson River Park in May of 2018.
-Approximately one third of the funding for this future amenity is already in place thanks to Hudson River Park Friends and the City of New York.
-The Hudson River Park Trust and Hudson River Park Friends are working together to raise the balance.
+Approximately one third of the funding for this future amenity is already in place thanks to Hudson River Park Friends and we are planning to start design in the near future.

-Just north of this is Pier 54, a site rich with history.
+Just north of this is Pier 5, a site rich with history.
 It was part of “Luxury Liner Row” and one of the original Chelsea Piers, owned and operated by the Cunard Line.
-Pier 54 received survivors of the RMS Titanic from the RMS Carpathia – an event which just commemorated its 100th Anniversary on April 18, 2012.
+Pier 54 received survivors of the RMS Titanic from the RMS Carpathia and it was the pier from which the doomed Lusitania made its final departure.

 Continuing north is Pier 57, a two-story structure that was used by the NYC Transit Authority as a bus depot until 2004.
 Pier 57 is the only pier in New York City with a “basement.”
 Constructed upstate in 1954 and decorated in an art deco style, it was floated down the Hudson to its present location and then sunk.
 It now rests on concrete caissons which even today remain watertight.
 This structural uniqueness qualified the pier for placement on the National Register of Historic Places.